ys-zhang/obsidian-vault-research/Compiler/Rust/Async Rust.excalidraw.md

 			"fontFamily": 2,
-			"text": "- FUTURE are internally FSA which only advances eagerly \n    when the function POLL is called;\n\n- If the FUTURE is in PENDING state after POLL returns, \n    then the WAKE function is called once the FUTURE is ready.", "rawText": "- FUTURE are internally FSA which only advances eagerly \n    when the function POLL is called;\n\n- If the FUTURE is in PENDING state after POLL returns, \n    then the WAKE function is called once the FUTURE is ready.", "baseline": 176,
+			"text": "- FUTURE are internally FSA which only advances eagerly \n    when the function POLL is called;\n\n- If the FUTURE is in PENDING state after POLL returns, \n    then the WAKE function is called once the FUTURE is ready.", "rawText": "- FUTURE are internally FSA which only advances eagerly \n    when the function POLL is called;\n\n- If the FUTURE is in PENDING state after POLL returns, \n    then the WAKE function is called once the FUTURE is ready.", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "- FUTURE are internally FSA which only advances eagerly \n    when the function POLL is called;\n\n- If the FUTURE is in PENDING state after POLL returns, \n    then the WAKE function is called once the FUTURE is ready."
+			"originalText": "- FUTURE are internally FSA which only advances eagerly \n    when the function POLL is called;\n\n- If the FUTURE is in PENDING state after POLL returns, \n    then the WAKE function is called once the FUTURE is ready.", "lineHeight": 1.15,
+			"baseline": 177
 		},
 		{
 			"type": "text",